natsblog/natsblog.github.io/index.md

 # Nat's Blog

-Nat's blog casually chats about the latest topics covered in conferences at the intersection of genomic medicine, artificial intelligence and data privacy.
+This website casually chats about the latest topics covered in conferences at the intersection of genomic medicine, artificial intelligence and data privacy.

 ## Biography